 The Group has issued corporate guarantees to banks for credit facilities of its subsidiary and joint venture companies.
-These guarantees are financial guarantees as they require the Group to reimburse the banks if the subsidiary and joint venture companies fail to make principal or interest payments when due in accordance with the terms of their borrowings.
+These guarantees are financial guarantees as they require the Group to reimburse the banks if the subsidiary or joint venture company fails to make principal or interest payments when due in accordance with the terms of their borrowings.